rohit-kandelkar/Stock-Market-Price-Predictor/README.md

 Teammate 2 - Rajeshwari Golande

 ### Note:
-(i) You'll need to update the CSV file of each stock with everyday readings for accurate results.
+(i) You'll need to update the CSV file of each stock with everyday readings for accurate results.<br>
 (ii) You can run the code in Visual Studio Code as well.